aikn/aikn.github.io/_pages/about.md

 Patents
 ------
 ### Filed and granted
+* _Emotion mismatch detection for automated dubbing_, granted in US to Amazon Technologies.
+* _Song generation using neural network_ granted in US to Amazon Technologies.
+* _Voice content selection for video content_, filed in US to Amazon Technologies.
 * _Automated quality assessment of translations_, granted in US to Amazon Technologies.
 * _Language model with structured penalty_, granted in US and EU to Xerox Corp.

 ### Filed and pending
 * _Salient region detection in digital entertainment content_, filed in US.
 * _Audio-lip movement correlation measurement for dubbed content_, filed in US.
-* _Multi-task and multi-lingual emotion mismatch detection for automated dubbing_, filed in US.
 * _Language agnostic song detection and identification_, filed in US.
-* _Voice selection from visual and text character cues for digital content_, filed in US.